AdobeDocs/cja-apis/src/pages/endpoints/dimensions/index.md

 #### Request example details

-The above example shows a request for information associated with the `daterangeyear` dimension in the `62437d` data view.
+The above example shows a request for information associated with the `daterangeyear` dimension in the `62437d` dataview.

 ### Request parameters